letsencrypt/website/content/en/certificates.md

 IdenTrust](https://www.identrust.com/support/downloads) (or, alternatively,
 you can [download a copy from us](/certs/trustid-x3-root.pem.txt)).

-Having a cross-signature means there are two sets of intermediate certificates available, both of which represent each RSA intermediate.
+Having cross-signatures means that each of our RSA intermediates has two certificates representing the same signing key.
 One is signed by DST Root CA X3, and the other is signed by ISRG Root X1.
 The easiest way to distinguish the two is by looking at their Issuer field.